haowq0417/FPIRPQ/Benchmark.md

-# The benchmark queries used for PAIRPQ
+# The benchmark queries used for FPIRPQ

 The prefixes used: